 People can probably see where I’m going now.

 These tasks can then be outsourced if necessary as you’ve built guides and elements for each individual method, even as specific as writing a product title.
 No one said it would be easy.

 Once you have this you should have a mammoth document (ideally time-lined) that will allow you to work through your business very quickly, without stopping or thinking.

 All the thinking should be done in the first few stages.
 All problem solving, all objections, everything should be sorted from the day before you start a business.
-If you couldn’t get a 12 year old to build your business its too complicated.
+If you couldn’t get a 12-year-old to build your business it is too complicated.

 Once you have gone from $1,000,000 per year in profit down into tasks as easy as “write a product title for XYZ product” – You will be incredibly, pleasantly surprised by the mindset shift in belief and confidence that will result.

 If you have the wrong mindset you will not be successful.
 Learn the strategies and systems you need to build into your business but first ensure you have a success based mindset and you haven’t been programmed into the “script.”

 If you have any questions feel free to post below, I’d be happy to answer.